640 South State StreetDover, Delaware 19901

 Drug test, AMP, toxicology urine screen

-This test detects the presence of amphetamine in your urine.
-Amphetamine is a central nervous system stimulant, and it can show up in your urine long after you've taken it.
-This group of drugs also includes methamphetamine, or "meth."
+This test looks for amphetamine in your urine.
+Amphetamine is a drug that stimulates your central nervous system.
+It can show up in your urine long after you've taken it.
+Amphetamines include methamphetamine (meth) and phentermine.

-Amphetamine is a commonly used illicit drug that overstimulates the central nervous system and makes users feel unusually alert, energetic, and productive.
-Stimulants like amphetamine and methamphetamine can also cause euphoria, overwhelming agitation, delusions, and hallucinations.
-Feelings of aggression and paranoia can make people more prone to violence.
-Abusing these drugs can also cause other serious health problems, including stroke, heart disease, convulsions, and severe tooth decay.
+Amphetamine is a commonly used street drug.
+It makes users feel very alert and have lots of energy.
+Stimulants like amphetamine and methamphetamine can also make the user feel very happy.
+But they can also make users feel very agitated and have delusions and hallucinations.
+Users feel aggressive and paranoid.
+They may be violent.
+Abusing these drugs can also cause other serious health problems.
+These include stroke, heart disease, convulsions, and severe tooth decay.

-Amphetamine also has medical uses.
-Doctors sometimes prescribe the drug in small doses for patients with attention-deficit disorder and attention-deficit/hyperactivity disorder.
-In addition, doctors sometimes use the drug to treat depression and narcolepsy, a sleep disorder marked by falling into a sudden deep sleep in inappropriate places or situations.
+Amphetamine also has uses for health.
+Doctors sometimes prescribe the drug in small doses for people with attention-deficit/hyperactivity disorder.
+Doctors also sometimes give the drug to treat depression, obesity, and narcolepsy.
+Narcolepsy is a sleep disorder marked by falling into a sudden deep sleep in places or at times when you shouldn’t.

 Amphetamine can be dangerous to your health if you take too much.
 If you have been prescribed this drug, your health care provider may use this test to make sure you are taking your dose.
-An emergency room doctor may also order a blood or urine screen for methamphetamine, which metabolizes to amphetamine, if you come to the ER with signs of a drug overdose.
-These signs include:
+An ER doctor may also order a blood or urine screen for methamphetamine if you come to the ER with signs of a drug overdose.
+Methamphetamine changes to amphetamine in the body.
+Signs of drug overdose include:

 High blood pressure